 Although you can get a sim card in the country you are visiting, we recommend purchasing one in advance:

-- For Europe, you can opt to get the prepaid Europe sim card with 12GB data.
+- For Europe, you can opt to get the prepaid Europe sim card with 12GB of data.

-- For the USA, you can get coverage using this wireless prepaid sim kit.
+- In the USA, you can get coverage using this wireless prepaid sim kit.